aaronksaunders/acs-adapter-starter/README.md

 #####[Available On Amazon.com](http://www.amazon.com/Building-Cross-Platform-Titanium-Appcelerator-Services/dp/1118673255)
 ===
 The purpose of this repo is to provide an application template as a starter to build native, cross-platform, cloud enabled application on the Appcelerator Platform.

+Has a User Object with extended methods for logging in and getting account information.
+We have also extended the user to provide gelocation functionality